Biden’s 3-part plan to tackle the coronavirus: Masks, vaccinations, opening schools

 CLICK HERE FOR THE LATEST FOX NEWS REPORTING ON THE CORONAVIRUS

-As Biden was speaking in Delaware, back in the nation’s capital President Trump touted that the vaccines “will end the pandemic” and said that the country is just “days away” from the first “safe and effective vaccine” to combat COVID-19.
+As Biden was speaking in Delaware, back in the nation’s capital President Trump highlighted that the vaccines “will end the pandemic” and said that the country is just “days away” from the first “safe and effective vaccine” to combat COVID-19.

 The president, during the vaccine summit at the White House, touted Operation Warp Speed — his administration’s public-private partnership that was created over the summer to create a vaccine “at breakneck speed.”